Kaezon/k8s-homelab/README.md

-# Air-gapped K8s Homelab
+# K8s Homelab

-This project attepts to lay out a complete k8s deployment which is capable of operating in an air gapped environment.
+This project attepts to lay out a repeatable k8s deployment.
+The motivation is primarily personal education.
 To this end, the deployment provides the following capabilities:

 - Continuous Delivery